jeffknupp/blog/in_progress/open_source/git_github.md

 [GitHub](http://www.github.com) to maintain your project if you want people to actually use and contribute to it.

-It's not meant to be an inflamitory statement (though no doubt many will take issue with it).
+It's not meant to be an inflammatory statement (though no doubt many will take issue with it).
 Rather, for better or worse, git and [GitHub](http://www.github.com) have become the de-facto standard for Open Source projects.
 GitHub is the site potential contributors are